Saturday, August 15, 2026

 Eric Nuttall

-Investment manager for Nine Point Partners, Eric has in-depth knowledge of the oil and gas business.
-His April 16, 2025 appearance on BNN Bloomberg provided his views on many of the top oil and gas companies in Canada.
+Investment manager for Nine Point Partners, Eric Nuttall has in-depth knowledge of the oil and gas business particularly in North America.

 Monday, December 2, 2024